Golden Horns of Gallehus: Description

-Both horns consisted of two layers of gold sheet, the inner sheet of lesser quality, amalgamated with silver, the outer sheet of pure gold.
+Both the original horns consisted of two thick layers of gold sheet, the inner sheet had a smooth surface and consisted of 12 karat gold, amalgamated with silver, the outer sheet consisted of pure 24 karat gold.
 The outer sheet was constructed from a number of rings, each covered with cast figures soldered onto the rings, with yet more figures chased into the rings between the larger figures.
 The second horn bore an Elder Futhark inscription in Proto-Norse which is of great value for Germanic linguistics.

-Both horns were once the same length, but a segment of the narrow end of the second (shorter) horn, which was missing when it was found (1734), had already been plowed up and recovered prior to 1639.
-It also was subsequently melted down and lost.

 The longer horn in its restored state was 75.8 cm in length, as measured along the outer perimeter; the opening diameter was 10.4 cm., and the horn weighed 3.2 kg.
+The shorter horn was 50 cm in length, but was more massive and weighed 3.7 kg.

 Because the casts made of the horns were lost, it is uncertain whether the horns were simply curved or whether they had a winding, helix-like curvature like a natural ox-horn.